ericom-gideon/docs/docs/apps/deployment_with_continuous_integration_ci.md

 __Jenkins CI__

-In your Jenkins shell script that is running your tests, add the redeploy_command or curl [Deployment URL] after your test commands (bundle exec rspec spec, etc).
+In your Jenkins shell script that is running your tests, add the redeploy_command or curl -X POST -d "" [Deployment URL] after your test commands (bundle exec rspec spec, etc).

 __Magnum CI__

 With Magnum, you can input all the information in straight into the UI.
 You don’t even need a .yml file!
-In your build steps, add the redeploy_command or curl [Deployment URL] in the “After test suite execution” box.
+In your build steps, add the redeploy_command or curl -X POST -d "" [Deployment URL] in the “After test suite execution” box.
 Definitely make sure you have “bundle exec” in the command.